 In 2009, I transitioned from male to female.
 Within three months of transitioning, I became the first Iowa attorney, and one of the few nationally, to try a jury case in the other gender.
 I believe I’m also the first transgender attorney to argue before the Iowa Supreme Court.

-Beginning in 2009 when I transitioned genders, I began speaking on what it means to be transgender.
+After transitioning genders in 2009, I began speaking on what it means to be transgender.
 From there, I developed very formal training programs around that (“Transgender 101”) and around general inclusivity (Gray Area Thinking™ and “Allyship 101”) as wells as motivational trainings and workshops (“Getting to Ellen: Gleaning Authenticity from a Moment of Truth” and Human is Human™).
 Even when I worked as a nonprofit executive director, I trained and spoke on the side.
-I’ve now presented or trained more than 500 times in venues across the country and in January 2017, I left the nonprofit field to speak/train exclusively through my company Human Inspiration Works, LLC.
+I’ve now presented or trained more than 500 times in venues across the country; in January 2017, I left the nonprofit field to speak/train exclusively through my company Human Inspiration Works, LLC.

 I’m a monthly freelance writer for Lavender Magazine, through which my column reaches more than 40,000 readers a month.
 That column, Skirting the Issues, has received Gold and Bronze Medal Awards for Excellence from the Minnesota Magazine and Publishing Association.